SpocWeb/CSharp/README.md

 Removing Redundancy increases Brevity (see above) and reduces the risk of inconsistencies.
 One goal in this Repository is to avoid implementing the same Algorithm twice.
 This often requires restructuring and may introduce Regression Bugs, because existing Algoritms need to be extended by new Features or hardened for new Situations.
 We still go to great lengths in doing this, because the resulting Algorithms will be very robust and reusable.

 ### Align Code Formatting and Structure
-The Reader has to (mentally) parse the Code.
+The Reader has to (mentally) parse the Code to understand it.
 This starts at the highest (Folder)-Level and  goes down to Files, Methods and Lines.
 Instructions that need to be executed together are formed into Blocks.
 This is done in one of the following Ways, depending on the Programming Language:
 * Fortran, Basic etc use `BEGIN type` and `END type` Statements to delimit a Block
 * C-like Languages use { Braces } to indicate the Block which is briefer